jddiam/lottery-generator/README.txt

 Lottery Generator

 Single Page Application (SPA) for a lottery game system.
+Uses a responsive front-end design.

 System allows users to access the index page (index.jsp) from an updated Google Chrome or Firefox browser.
 Each lottery game starts with a randomly generated winning number.
 From the index, the user inputs their age, number of times to play, and the series of numbers they wish to play.